Vatshayan/Vatshayan/README.md

 <h3 align="center">I'm a Developer from India 🇮🇳❤</h3>
 <h3 align="center">I m known as Dr.Project😄 </h3>

-- ⚡  I'm curently Blockchain Developer at Crypto Exchange Company
+- ⚡  I'm Software Engineer & Running IT Services Company in Delhi, India
 - 🔭 I’m currently working on Blockchain and Web3 Developement
-- 🌱 I’m currently learning DevOps and Node.js
+- 🌱 I’m currently learning DevOps
 - 👯 I’m looking to collaborate on Different kinds of Software Projects
 - 💬 Ask me about Help in College Projects, Programming and Development
 - ⚡ Fun fact: I always reply mails in minutes